chrono232003/Demo/README.md

 3. In the IDE:
    - Mark the src/main folder as the sources folder.
    - Mark the  src/test folder as the test sources folder (So that JUnit will recognize the classes as test classes)
 4. navigate to the respective test folders for the exercises (Shown below in Structure), and run the unit tests.
- - For both Collatz Recursion and Dot Product, there is one test suite under the respective packages.
  - For  the Customer Mapping Service, there are 2 tests under the package:

     - AppUtilsTest which tests some of the utility methods such as validating a date etc.